dkratzert/FinalCif/docs/install.rst

 Linux
 -----

-FinalCif for linux needs no installation.
-Just download the executable FinalCif-vXX_opensuse or FinalCif-vXX_ubuntu anywhere on you computer.
-Thanks to Andrius Merkys, Debian and Ubuntu also have FinalCif in their official distribution.
+Thanks to Andrius Merkys, Debian and Ubuntu have FinalCif in their official distribution.

 Any System